-2.10 Calibrating the ACS-24UHF Resolution
+2.10 Calibrating your KNK's Resolution

 - Digital die cutters may cut shapes slightly off from the size of the shape in the software.
 For example, an 8" x 8" square might cut 7-15/16" x 8-1/32".
 Now this might be perfectly acceptable for the type of cutting you do.
 Therefore, it may not even be necessary to do this particular calibration.
-However, if you do want to make sure your shapes are cut precisely, the following procedure will allow you to calibrate your ACS-24UHF. - Note that this Resolution only applies to Knife Point and WYSIWYG cutting modes.
+However, if you do want to make sure your shapes are cut precisely, the following procedure will allow you to calibrate your KNK. - Note that this Resolution only applies to Knife Point and WYSIWYG cutting modes.
 For Print and Cut applications, Resolution is determined automatically based on where the registration marks are set with the laser light during the print and cut process. - Go to File>Import>From Basic Shapes and select the category called Polygons.
 Then scroll down to locate the Square and double click to place the square onto the screen:

 • To resize the square, select it and then at the top right of the screen, change the W to, for example, 8 inches.
-Note that the larger the shape, the more accurate your calibration will be.
-If you prefer to enter a size in mm, then enter 200 mm, but enter it just that way, with the "mm" following the 200.
+Note that if you prefer to enter a size in mm, then enter 200 mm, but enter it just that way, with the "mm" following the 200.
 The value will be converted to inches, but not to worry: you can still perform the calibration in mm.